Where You're Operating

 The Currents describe persistent forces that determine whether responsibility holds cleanly or leaks into effort, repetition, and quiet strain.

 You don’t need to study the Currents to work with them.
-They ensure that insight turns into structure and that clarity doesn’t disappear once pressure returns.
+They ensure that insight turns into structure and that clarity does not disappear once pressure returns.

 What This Engagement Supports

-This engagement is designed to support clarity where effort has quietly increased.
+This engagement addresses clarity where effort has quietly increased.

-The result isn’t a lighter workload—it’s a business that asks less of you unnecessarily.
+The result is not a lighter workload.
+It is a business that asks less of you unnecessarily.

 Engagement Structure & Investment

-This work is not billed by the hour and is not packaged around predefined deliverables.
-Instead, engagements are structured as focused advisory intervals designed to restore orientation, clarify responsibility, and stabilize decision-making where effort has quietly increased.
+NorthBreak engagements are not billed hourly and are not structured around predefined deliverables.
+They are built as focused advisory intervals designed to restore orientation, clarify responsibility, and stabilize decision-making where effort has quietly increased.

 After an inquiry is submitted, communication begins by email.

-If there is alignment, a rough orientation map is outlined and shared.
-This is not a proposal or commitment, but a way of clarifying scope, focus, and cadence.
+If there is alignment, an orientation map is outlined and shared.
+This is not a proposal or commitment, but a way of clarifying scope and focus.

 A second conversation may follow to deepen context and confirm fit.
-This may take place by phone or video, or in person when geographic proximity allows—either at the place of business or a neutral meeting space.
+This may take place by phone, video, or in person when appropriate.

 Begin An Inquiry